BartMassey/mkgit/README.markdown

 particular upstreams; public or private repositories; and a bunch of clever defaulting.
-In particular, the "-X github" switch is convenient for pushing there: it uses the GitHub API to create the new repo before pushing.
-Say "mkgit -h" for details on all of this.
+In particular, the "-X github" switch is convenient for pushing there: it uses the GitHub API v3 with OAuth2 to create the new repo before pushing.

 The "magic -X modes" are customized by putting site variable definitions in mkgit-<site> in the same bin directory as